-If the Notice of Appeal is accepted by the Tribunal, they will write to the person appealing and their representative if they have one, giving them the time and date when the hearing will take place.
-An appeal should normally be heard 7-9 days after the Notice of Appeal has been submitted.
+If the Notice of Appeal is accepted by the Tribunal, they will email the person appealing and their representative if they have one, giving notification of receipt of the appeal.
+8 If the judge decides to list the appeal for a hearing, they will email a notification of hearing giving the time and date when the appeal will take place, as well as the format of the hearing.
 In Tribunal documents, the person appealing is referred to as the appellant and the HO is referred to as the respondent.